Too busy to read through this whole article? No problem. Listen to the audio version of it here:

 Our skin’s job is to protect us and keep us whole.
 When the skin is healthy and strong, it keeps moisture in so that all of our organs stay hydrated and can function optimally.

 I want you to imagine your skin cells like a brick wall, with all of the cells stacked together like bricks.
 When the skin becomes compromised, which can happen through improper product choices and lifestyle choices, this “brick wall” gets cracks in it.
 When this happens, water can evaporate causing excessive dryness, dehydration, and aging.
-And those invaders that I just mentioned previously make their way in, and can cause skin sensitivity, breakouts and inflammation.

 Our skin’s acid mantle has a slightly acidic pH balance of around 5.5.
 When functioning optimally, this acid mantle is what keeps our skin healthy, preventing those cracks in our “brick wall”.
 When the acid mantle is balanced, the skin is soft, smooth and dewy.
 But when the acid mantle is not in balance, the skin will be more prone to excessive oiliness, dryness, accelerated aging, as well as skin conditions like acne, eczema and skin conditions and sensitivities.